- Please read our DISCLAIMER

 Ideally, you should really do some reading on the real estate market in Italy.
 As we mentioned earlier, some terms and condition of purchase may be different from those you are used to back home.
 When we say terms, it does not restrict it to terms of contract, it can also mean the terminologies used in the real estate market.

 We in the United States are used to terms such as apartments, condominiums and houses.
 But you may come across terms such as seminterrato (a basement apartment), bilocale (a two bedroom apartment), attico (an attic), villetta a schiera (detached house in an estate) or cieloterra (independent houses, that is, that you buy from sky to land).
 It would be wise to familiarize yourself with these terms so that you can select the type of Italian real estate you are looking for.
 If you are into the market to buy or sell a house, experts have always suggested that you should contact a Real Estate agent.
-Be aware however that while in the US the seller pays the real estate agent in Italy each
+Be aware however that while in the US the seller pays the real estate agent in Italy each side pays his own agent.

 Another important step would be educating yourself with the various applications you need to file, contracts that you will be required to sign and the applicable fees.
 Do not be surprised when you see a high set up fee, as the real estate market is different in Italy from here, back at home: unlike the United States, which considers real estate as an investment, Italians are known to buy real estate to keep it.
 In the United States you may have seen many television advertisements about lender fees.
 Different lending companies compete for the precious customer, YOU.
 But this scenario does not exist in Italy.
 Therefore, the retail banks are less competitive and aggressive.